q-viper/SmogDetection-1/PROJECT README.md

 * Usage of less parameters
 * Test with different optimizer and loss functions

-## Find the Pytorch code for this project [here](https://github.com/q-viper/SmogDetection/blob/master/Smog4000/keras_Smog4000.ipynb).
+## Find the notebook for this implementation [here](https://github.com/q-viper/SmogDetection/blob/master/Smog4000/keras_Smog4000.ipynb).